 Who gets vaginal and vulvar cancers?

 New cases: These cancers are rare.
-In 2019, an estimated 6,070 patients will be diagnosed with vulvar cancer and 5,350 with vaginal cancer in the United States.
-Combined, these cancers make up 6% of gynecologic cancer cases in the U.S. These cancers can affect anyone who has a vagina and/or vulva, regardless of gender identity.
+In 2021, an estimated 6,120 patients are expected to be diagnosed with vulvar cancer and about 8,000 with vaginal cancer in the United States.
+These cancers can affect anyone who has a vagina and/or vulva, regardless of gender identity.